 In January 2013, Chuck Todd, chief White House correspondent for NBC, addressed a conference of professional vote-counters, sales reps for voting machine companies and several state officials.
 Todd ridiculed critics of electronic election machines, saying that they must be paranoid to think that anyone would deliberately alter election results.
 Earlier that week he had tweeted: “The voting machine conspiracies belong in the same category as the Trump birther garbage.”
 It was a time of innocence, you might say, long before 2018, when almost all the corporate media, including Todd himself, would regularly accuse Trumpus of colluding with “the Russians” to “hack” election machines in 2016.

-Just a few days later, throughout February of that year, readers of daily newspapers saw a series of very funny “Doonesbury” comic strips in which a consultant named Austin who works for “MyFacts” furnishes spurious “facts” on demand.
-In this panel he makes fun of right-wing conspiracies:
+That year, readers of daily newspapers saw several “Doonesbury” comic strips in which a consultant named Austin who works for “MyFacts” furnishes spurious “facts” on demand.
+In this panel he makes fun of right-wing conspiracies.

 Austin: This is MyFacts, Austin speaking.

 Caller: My phone is tapped.
 So I can’t tell you my name.
 But I’m looking for fresh evidence that 9/11 was a government conspiracy.

 Austin: I’m sorry sir, but I’m showing our truther line has been discontinued.
 Can I interest you in another elaborate hoax?

 Caller: Who paid you off?
 It was Cheney, wasn’t it?
 Just nod.

 Austin: How about Bin Laden.
 We carry irrefutable proof he’s still alive.

 Doonesbury excels in making fun of “everybody”, especially the most earnest among us.
 In 2009 one of his panels featured his liberal talk-show host Mark Slackmeyer interviewing a college professor: